myltik/azure-docs.ru-ru/articles/storsimple/storsimple-manage-backup-policies.md

 <properties
-   pageTitle="Управление политиками архивации StorSimple | Microsoft Azure" description="Объясняет, как использовать службу диспетчера StorSimple для создания резервных копий, созданных вручную, расписания снятия резервных копий и срока хранения резервных копий, а также для управления ими." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple backup policies | Microsoft Azure" description="Explains how you can use the StorSimple Manager service to create and manage manual backups, backup schedules, and backup retention." services="storsimple" documentationCenter="NA" authors="SharS"